Dispersal across cantons

 In 2020, the Federal Administrative Court has ruled that the placement in a special centre does not constitute deprivation of liberty, despite entailing significant restrictions of personal freedom and freedom of movement.

 The location of some centres is very remote.
-A good example are the Boudry and Giffers/Chevrilles federal centres, which are characterised by their isolation.
+The Boudry and Giffers/Chevrilles federal centres as well as the centre of Les Verrières are, for example, characterised by their isolation.
 The Boudry centre is located in a complex that includes the asylum processing centre and a psychiatric hospital.
 It is several kilometres away from the surrounding village and about 15km from the town of Neuchâtel.
 The waiting and departure centre of Chevrilles is even more isolated.
 In order to get there by public transport, it is necessary to take a 20-minute bus ride from the city of Fribourg.
 Once arrived in the village of Chevrilles, it still takes a 20-minute walk to reach the centre.
 There are two buses per hour driving to both centres, and asylum seekers receive every week a single ticket to go to Neuchâtel or Fribourg and 3 CHF of pocket money per day, with the exception of persons from EU/EFTA countries or countries exempt from the visa requirement who do not receive any pocket money.

 It is more difficult to distinguish between deprivation of liberty and restriction of liberty in the case of isolated centres, given the lack of possibilities of social contacts with people outside the centre.
 The location of the centre is decisive for the question of whether restrictions amount to de facto deprivation of liberty.
 Accommodation on a mountain pass, for example, from where the nearest lively town can only be reached by means of transport that asylum seekers cannot afford, is generally to be considered a deprivation of liberty in accordance with the case-law of the ECtHR.
 In individual cases, the characteristics of a specific accommodation can lead to difficulties even in the case of less remote centres.
 Such is the case if, for example, a person’s physical condition makes it more difficult to establish social contacts: this could happen to vulnerable persons such as children, the elderly or physically handicapped persons.
 Not only social contacts, but also access to legal assistance can be rendered difficult by the location of the centre, leading to significant obstacles in terms of access to an effective legal remedy.